bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 then `sudo apt update` and retry

+## On some VPS, when pip3 install: "No module named 'setuptools'"
+`pip3 install setuptools`, then redo the pip3 install

 ## How do you generate a new address in the light wallet?
 Store your wallet.der, or rename it to "my_precious_wallet.der" then run wallet again, it will generate a new wallet.der with a new address.
 Then from the wallet, you can load any renamed wallet.der